International Field Experience in Management

 Yes, U.S. passport holders, traveling for tourism or as visitors require a visa.
 The CISP will faciliate this process as part of the pre-departure steps.
 Please make sure that you have a valid passport.
 If you have any questions regarding visas, contact the CISP.

-The program application and deposit receipt are due no laterthan Nov 13 in the Center for International Services and Programs, MC 412 To make the program deposit of $250, take the program application and your payment to the Cashier’s Desk in the First Floor of the Main Classroom (MC 115).
+The program application and deposit receipt are due no later than Nov 30th (newextended deadline) in the Center for International Services and Programs, MC 412.
+To make the program deposit of $250, take the program application and your payment to the Cashier’s Desk in the First Floor of the Main Classroom (MC 115).
 You will receive a receipt that you must turn in with your application.

 Dr. Vickie Gallagher